 Job Interview Thank You Email (Downloadable Template)

 Here’s what a job interview thank you note looks like when you combine all of these elements:

 What if You Don’t Have an Email Address for Your Interviewer?

 You may meet with multiple interviewers, either all at once or separately.
-Furthermore, you may only have the email address of one of those people, or possibly even someone in HR who coordinates everything but doesn’t interview you.
+Furthermore, you may only have the email address of one of those people, or only for the person who coordinates the schedule but doesn’t interview you.

 While you should ask for people’s email addresses at the end of the interview, sometimes that just doesn’t happen.
 So, how can you send a job interview thank you email when you don’t have your interviewer’s email address?

 If you have a single point of contact at the company, ask if they can give you the email addresses you’re missing.
-If that’s not an option, try to back-engineer the address.
-Many companies have a standard way of formatting email addresses, so you might be able to figure it out, especially if you already have one to work from.
+If that’s not an option, look at what email address you do have.
+Many companies have a standard email format, so you might be able to back engineer the address.

 Image credit: Canva